indico/indico.github.io/_posts/2025-29-01-indico-global-launched.md

 [indico.cern.ch](https://indico.cern.ch) have been successfully migrated to the new service and all links pointing to Global Indico events on indico.cern.ch now automatically redirect to indico.global.

-We invite you to explore this new space, and reach out if your institution would like to use it for its own events.
-Stay connected with the global research community, and continue to host your scientific events with indico.global.